 Role-Based, Board-Level Security

 LeanKit offers five levels of user permissions, allowing you to customize the level of access each user has for your boards.
 These users can be stakeholders, managers or members of another team that need visibility of the work on different boards.
-This role-based, board-level security is available with our Select, Advanced, and Premium Editions.
+This role-based, board-level security is available with our Select, Advanced, and Enterprise Editions.
 To access this feature, click on the Settings icon, then Board Settings and then Board User Access.

 Board User Access Roles